ManuelaAndreaBeyer/StressResilienceinBrainNetworks/preliminary_analysis_plan.md

 # Overall Analysis Plan - Nengo Summer School 2026 preparation

-Use this as a workflow to analyze different graph-like neural networks that use recurrence, ei balance and neuromodulation to make the networks "biologically meaningful".
 For me, the brain is a network and I would love to analyze the constructed netorks alike.

-A validation in torch assessing the applicability of brain network analysis to resilience research has been initiated using multiple stress paradigms (acute vs. chronic stress) and network architectures.
-Preliminary findings indicate chronic stress–associated alterations in network organization and dynamics.

-Old torch implementation #upload here or keep this repo nengo-only? or for later paper in supplements?
+Usage:
+This as a workflow to analyze different graph-like neural networks that use recurrence, ei balance and neuromodulation to make the networks "biologically meaningful".

+---

 Important note: I used Recurrence on a high level and not for modeling single neurons.